khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - DNS hostnames: For non-default virtual private clouds that aren't created using the Amazon VPC wizard, this option is disabled by default.
 If you create a private hosted zone for a domain and create records in the zone without enabling DNS hostnames, private hosted zones aren't enabled.
 To use a private hosted zone, this option must be enabled.
   DNS resolution: Private hosted zones accept DNS queries only from a VPC DNS server.
 The IP address of the VPC DNS server is the reserved IP address at the base of the VPC IPv4 network range plus two.
 Enabling DNS resolution allows you to use the VPC DNS server as a Resolver for performing DNS resolution.
 Keep this option disabled if you're using a custom DNS server in the DHCP Options set, and you're not using a private hosted zone.
 ## Security_Group

 - A security group acts as a virtual firewall that controls the traffic for one or more instances.
 - When you launch an instance, you can specify one or more security groups; otherwise -> default security group.
 - Add rules to each security group that allows traffic to or from its associated instances.
 - Modify the rules for a security group at any time; the new rules -> applied to all instances that are associated with the security group.
-- *The following are the characteristics of security group rules*:
+- The following are the *characteristics* of security group rules:
   1. By default, security groups allow all outbound traffic.
   2. Security group rules are always permissive; you can't create rules that deny access.
   3. Security groups are stateful